quasarframework/quasar/docs/src/pages/quasar-cli/app-upgrade-guide.md

 * New param for boot files and preFetch (publicPath); the "redirect()" method now fully supports a Vue Router location Object (on all build modes, on server-side or client-side); preFetch hook now also receive "urlPath" param
 * New API method for App Extension's install script: api.renderFile()
 * Temporarily removed quasar.conf.js > build > preloadChunks (until compatibility is ensured with html-webpack-plugin v4)
-* Upgraded to latest version of Typescript (v3.9.5 as of writing these lines; will also require "quasar" v1.12.6); also fork-ts-checker-webpack-plugin is now v5
+* Upgraded to latest version of Typescript (v3.9.5 as of writing these lines; will also require "quasar" v1.12.6)
 * Lots of other improvements and fixes

 ## Upgrade Guide